 • blood pressure.

-Ideally, it is worth being examined before conception so that the body meets the crucial moment in the life of every woman completely healthy.
+Ideally, it is worth examining before conception so that the body meets a crucial moment in the life of every woman completely healthy.

-Ultrasound of the thyroid gland during pregnancy will not bring negative consequences to the mother and the child, it will help to tell if there are problems in the area under study.
+Ultrasound of the thyroid gland during pregnancy will not bring negative consequences mother and child, will help indicate whether there are problems in the area under study.

 • lack of iodine inside the body;

-• deviation of the normal size to the larger side.
+• deviation normal size to the larger side.

-During pregnancy, the volume of the gland can reach 21 ml, such changes are considered normal.
-A pregnant woman is prescribed iodine-containing preparations from the first appointment with a gynecologist, before childbirth.
-The amount of consumed element for a girl should be 250 mg.
+During pregnancy, the volume of the gland can reach 21 ml; such changes are considered normal.
+From the first appointment with a gynecologist, a pregnant woman is prescribed to take iodine-containing medications until delivery.
+The amount of element consumed for a girl should be 250 mg.

 What does the ultrasound report contain?

-In the conclusion after the study, the characteristics of the following parameters are indicated:
+In conclusion, after the study, the characteristics of the following parameters are indicated:

-3. The sizes of the shares (both right and left).
+3. Sizes of lobes (both right and left).

-4. The contours of the organ (normally they are clear, even).
+4. Contours of the organ (normally they are clear and even).

-5. The volume, homogeneity and structure of the thyroid gland.
+5. Volume, homogeneity and structure of the thyroid gland.

 6. Linear parameters of glandula parathyreoidea (N - 4X5X5 mm).

-7. Characteristics of the cervical lymph nodes in general and those located in the immediate vicinity, in particular (N - not enlarged).
+7. Characteristics of cervical lymph nodes in general and located in close proximity, in particular (N - not increased).

-To compare the data obtained from this patient, the report indicates normal values.
+To compare those obtained from of this patient The data in the conclusion indicate normal values.

-The parathyroid glands and lymph nodes should also be described in the study protocol.
-Included with the description are all the pictures obtained during the procedure.
+Parathyroid glands and lymph nodes should also be described in the study protocol.
+All photographs taken during the procedure are included with the description.

-If the body is normal, then the protocol contains the following wording:
+If the organ is normal, then the protocol contains the following wording:

-The results indicated in the study protocol should reflect as accurately as possible all the parameters of the gland, as well as the characteristics of its shape and structure.
-They are individual for each person, moreover, they can change repeatedly in a lifetime.
-For this reason, in each specific case, the specialist conducting the study judges the norm or pathology.
+The results indicated in the research protocol should reflect as accurately as possible all the parameters of the gland, as well as the characteristics of its shape and structure.
+They are individual for each person; moreover, they can change several times over the course of a lifetime.
+For this reason, in each specific case, the specialist conducting the study judges whether it is normal or pathological.

-These indicators in some healthy people may differ from those given above, due to the different weight of the subject.
+Some of these indicators healthy people may differ from those given above due to the different weight of the subject.

-Corrections to normal parameters based on body weight are shown in the following table:
+Corrections for normal parameters taking into account body weight are given in the following table:

-Different people may have a difference in the size of the lobes and the thickness of the isthmus, but there are also certain rules for these ratios:
+U different people There may be a difference in the size of the lobes and the thickness of the isthmus, but there are also certain rules for these ratios:

 1. The shares are equal.